morawskij/Geological-section-maker/README.md

 <img src="./App_screenshots/Second_window_add_layer.png" alt="Drawing window" width=1000px>

 The concept of the workflow is to create a stack of layers defined by their delineating upper lines (curves), which are adjusted by means of tweaking their control points.
 Each layer will have it's own name, color, and optional hatch (e. g. dashed or dotted filling, valid options are |,/\,O,X,o,x,*,+,-,. or any collection of these characters).
-For any $n>0$, the area shown in the color and hatch of the $n^{th}$ layer on the plot will be the set of points $(x,y)$ such that $l_{n-1}(x)<y<l_n(x)$, where $l_i$ is the upper delineating curve of the $i^{th}$ layer, with $l_0$ referring to the bottom of the plot.
+For any $n>0$, the area shown in the color and hatch of the layer $n$ on the plot will be the set of points $(x,y)$ such that $l_{n-1}(x)<y<l_n(x)$, where $l_i$ is the upper delineating curve of the $i^{th}$ layer, with $l_0$ referring to the bottom of the plot.
 Notice that the delineating curve of a layer can go below the base of the plot or the curve delineating the previous layer - in the intervals of the $x$ range where this will be the case, this layer simply won't be shown.

-Any new $n^{th} $layer is added with a single control point, which defines the height of the delineating curve (defaults to halfway between the uppermost point of $l_{n-1}$ and the highest point of the topography along the section).
+Any new $n^{th}$ layer is added with a single control point, which defines the height of the delineating curve (defaults to halfway between the uppermost point of $l_{n-1}$ and the highest point of the topography along the section).
 Keeping all layers like this will correspond to an interpretation of horizontal strata.
 Moving the initial control point to the right corresponds to absecnce of a given fascies left of that point in the section.
 If finer shapes are desired, more control points can be added.

 #### About hotkeys